BUILDINGS

 - The Biomedical Research Tower, which houses research laboratories, seminar rooms, and core facilities.

-- The Riffe Building (adjacent to the Biological Sciences Building), which also houses the Biological Sciences and Pharmacy Library.
+- The Riffe Building (adjacent to the Biological Sciences Building)

 - Rightmire Hall, which houses facilities for Zebrafish aquaculture and Plant Biotechnology.